codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ## Promotion Policy implementation logic

-Each Promotion Policy can define some or all promotion settings, and one or more Products or Environments as targets.
+Each Promotion Policy can define a few or all promotion settings, and one or more Products or Environments as targets.
 When a Promotion Policy is to be run to validate readiness for an environment, promotion settings are merged from all matched policies based on their priority.
-Always, policies with higher priority take precedence over those with lower priority.
+Policies with higher priority always take precedence over those with lower priority.

-### Promotion Policies in Trigger Environments
-TBD

 ### Example Promotion Policies